paprika-dev/csci2720-project/README.md

 - step4: `npm run start` to start the app.
 This command will import the dataset to database `csci2720-project-group20`, and start both client and server.

 The client will be running at `http://localhost:5173` and the server will be running at `http://localhost:8080`.
+You can login as admin with username `Admin` and password `admin`.
+You can login as user with username `Morty` and password `1234`, or you can register a new account.

 ### (Optional)
 You can run the following commands if you want to perform individual actions.